WayneRose-95/powerbi-data-analytics-report/README.md

 # Wiki

-For a more in-depth analysis on how this project was completed, please view the Wiki page hosted on this repository via this link.
+For a more in-depth analysis on how this project was completed, along with a general guide on navigating the report, please view the Wiki page hosted on this repository via this [link](https://github.com/WayneRose-95/powerbi-data-analytics-report/wiki).

 # Future Improvements